Beautiful fall day

 The first bathroom was locked but the second one was available for use.
 I learned later that the campgrounds were not totally open, which makes sense -- that means less work for the maintenance crew.
 Having a bathroom available while biking is another perk of spending time here.
 At campsite number 151, I stopped for my lunch: spicy tuna in a pouch!
 As I neared the picnic table, I found another perk.
 I saw a few Mallards; of course I took a few pics!

 On loop four I took the path to the left, which leads to the beach area and playground.
-As I was taking photos a lady asked if I would like her to take my photo, and I told her I would rather take hers.
+As I was taking photos a woman asked if I would take one of her and her husband.
 She and her husband were from East Glenville and have biked in the Adirondacks for a number of years.
-They inquired about other biking areas, so I informed them about Floodwood Road and and Keese Mills Road, both of which they had biked.
+They inquired about other biking areas, so I informed them about Floodwood Road and Keese Mills Road, both of which they had biked.
 They asked if I had been on the Otter Loop Trial near the campground boat launch.
 I had not, but I would like to hike it first to ascertain if I could do it with my hybrid bike.

 More action on Fish Creek

 Still not wanting to go home and wanting to do at least a 20-mile ride enticed me to do another loop.
 Another perk is you can do as many loops as you want!
 There was always something new to see with each loop, so I was never bored.
 On this loop I spotted a boat near the shoreline and little black dots in the water.
-It appeared to be a DEC team doing practice dives.
-There were several divers, two guys in kayaks, and a large DEC boat.
-I wanted to ask what they were doing, but due to the noise of their equipment I knew they would not hear me.
+It appeared to be a DEC (Department of Environmental Conservation) team doing practice dives.
+There were several divers, two kayaks, and a large DEC boat.
+There is always something interesting in these waters.

 Time for dinner